-To give you a refresher… in May 2010, using myself as the usual experiment test-dummy, I took DHEA to see if it would help with my thyroid and adrenal issues.
-Whether it was the DHEA alone, or a perfect storm of stress combined with my flat iron, within three weeks I lost over half my hair volume.
-And what hair remained broke almost to the root.
+In May 2010, using myself as the usual experiment-test-dummy, I took DHEA to see if it would help with my thyroid and adrenal issues.
+Within three weeks I lost over half my hair volume, and what hair I had left broke almost to the root.
 Devastating?
 Yes!

 Hair Growth: Iron Supplements

 My first concern was speed of hair growth.
 Every morning in the mirror, I desperately willed my hair to grow.
 Apparently healthy hair grows about 1/2 inch a month.
 So 6 inches a year!
 But for us hypothyroid people, I read we often have low iron which means hair grows slower!
 My iron was very low, so I made sure to take my iron (25 mg/day).
 From what I’ve read it takes about 3-4 months to get iron levels up so it was important for me to be diligent.

 My hair had inches of terrible split ends.
 So I had to work on strengthening my hair.
 I read that Zinc was good for hair strength (also supposedly good for thyroid) so I added Zinc 10mg a day.
 My hair is no longer splitting, and the new growth is getting stronger.
 Thumbs up for the zinc.
 Plus I noticed an added bonus of less acne, woot!

 I read that Evening Primrose Oil Omega-6 was good for strength and shine, so I’ve been taking Evening Primrose Oil 1350mg 2/day for a year.
 It’s a little hard to tell if this made a difference with my hair, but it seems like it hasn’t hurt.
 And the Evening Primrose Oil definitely helped with PMS and mood swings!
 That was a huge bonus.